 - Ralph Page New England Dance Legacy Weekend

 - This event, held annually during Martin Luther King Birthday weekend in January at the University of New Hampshire at Durham, brings together dancers, musicians, and callers in a weekend of dance, music, and discussions.
 The weekend was established to honor NEFFA founder Ralph Page, who kept New England dancing alive during the lean years before the revival in the late 1960's.
 This is a pre-registration event.
-This is the site of the New Hampshire Library of Traditional Music and Dance, to which Ralph donated his archives.
+More information about this dance weekend can be found on our Ralph Page section.